carlescliment/payslips/README.md

 ### Updates
-08/02 I didn't like to work with ints so I've reconsidered.
+* 08/02 I didn't like to work with ints so I've reconsidered.
 Now I'm using BigDecimal.
+* 11/02 Use lock for writings to avoid concurrent writes and data corruption.